-Charging Policy - If a student's account balance does not have sufficient funds to purchase at the A La Carte line, no charging is allowed.
+Charging Policy - If a student's account balance does not have sufficient funds to purchase at the a la carte line at OJSHS, no charging is allowed.
 A hot lunch will be provided.

-Free and Reduced Price Meals Applications will be available four weeks before the start of the next school year at www.lunchapplication.com
+Free and Reduced Price Meals Applications will be available four weeks before the start of the next school year at Lingconnect.